Student Activities and Projects

 The Flower Festival is one of the biggest events in Hiroshima.
 It has been held every year since 1977, and 2016 was the 40th anniversary.
 The festival aims to promote peace and encourage communication through music and flowers.

 HJU students have participated in it as volunteers to make paper cranes with attendees.
 Students ask people to make “Orizuru” or a paper crane, which is a symbol of peace and prayer.
-These Orizuru are then sent to the Peace Memorial Park for the A-Bomb anniversary on August sixth.
+Bunches of a thousand paper cranes are dedicated on the cenotaph for A-bomb victims in the Peace Memorial Park.

 This volunteer work is to help local farmers plant and harvest their crops.
 Aging of farmers is a problem in Japan, so the help of university students is needed.
 After the activities, students can often get fresh vegetables and fruits to take home!